Police errors contributed to Solihull deaths

 - Published

-An inquest jury has found errors made by West Midlands police "materially contributed" to the deaths of two women.
+An inquest jury has found errors made by West Midlands Police "materially contributed" to the deaths of two women.

-Raneem Oudeh and her mother Khowla Saleem were both stabbed to death in Solihull, West Midlands, in August 2018 by Raneem's estranged husband Janbaz Tarin.
+Raneem Oudeh and her mother Khaola Saleem were both stabbed to death in Solihull, West Midlands, in August 2018 by Raneem's estranged husband Janbaz Tarin.

 He was jailed for a minimum 32 years after admitting murdering the pair.